SoftwareAG/c8y-docs/content/thin-edge/thin-edge-tutorials-bundle/connect-c8y.md

 The focus here is on connecting to [{{< product-c8y-iot >}}](/concepts/introduction/).
 See [Connect your device to Azure IoT](#connect-azure), if you want to connect Azure IoT instead.

-Before you connect your device to {{< product-c8y-iot >}}, you need the URL of the endpoint to connect to (for example, eu-latest.{{< domain-c8y >}}) and your credentials to connect to {{< product-c8y-iot >}}, which are your tenant identifier (for example, `t00000007`), a username and password.
+Before you connect your device to {{< product-c8y-iot >}}, you need the URL of the endpoint to connect to (for example eu-latest.{{< domain-c8y >}}) and your credentials to connect to {{< product-c8y-iot >}}, which are your tenant identifier (for example `t00000007`), a username and password.
 None of these credentials will be stored on the device.
 These are only required once, to register the device.

 If not done yet, [install thin-edge.io](/thin-edge/thin-edge-howto/#install-thin-edge) on your device.